byahmedali/nyctaxiridershipprediction/README.md

     **Option B: Using uv**
     ```
     uv sync
+    .venv\Scripts\activate
     ```

 ## Usage Instructions

 ### Option 1: Running from Source
-1. Ensure environment variables are properly set in the `.env` file
+1. Ensure environment variables are properly set in the `.env` file, newly created virtual environment is active.

 2. Run the Streamlit application in activated environment:
     ```